id3as/nixpkgs-nixerl/README.md

 from the [nixpkgs repository][nixpkgs-gh], and the credit for those goes to the authors there.

-It would be better if I could just use as is, but I wasn't able to find a nice way to do that from an overlay.
+It would be better if I could just use those as is, but I wasn't able to find a nice way to do that from an overlay.

-The obvious mechanism would be to call override on existing derivations, but that makes it (as far as I can tell) to write a portable overlay because any given version of nixpkgs will have attributes such as `erlangR18`, `erlangR19`, `erlangR20`, `erlangR21`, and `erlang`, where `erlang` happens to mean Erlang 22 for a specific release of
+The obvious mechanism would be to call override on existing derivations, but that makes it impossible (as far as I can tell) to write a portable overlay, because any given version of nixpkgs will have attributes such as `erlangR18`, `erlangR19`, `erlangR20`, `erlangR21`, and `erlang`, where `erlang` happens to mean Erlang 22 for a specific release of